Kathleen Cates

 Kathleen M. Cates is an American politician serving as a member of the New Mexico House of Representatives for the 44th district.
 Elected in November 2022, she assumed office on January 1, 2023.

 Career

-Prior to entering politics, Cates worked for a jewelry company, e-commerce manager for Goodwill Industries of New Mexico, and CEO of a non-profit.
+Prior to entering politics, Cates worked for a jewelry company, and as an e-commerce manager for Goodwill Industries of New Mexico.
+She also worked as the CEO of LifeROOTS from 2011-2021, a non-profit focused on providing resources to people with disabilities.
 Since 2021, Cates has also worked as a realtor.
 She was elected to the New Mexico House of Representatives in November 2022.

+In the 2025 legislative session, Cates served as vice chair on the Agricultura, Acequias, and Water Resources committee, as well as a member on the Health & Human Services committee.